ABelliqueux/blender_io_export_psx_mesh/README.md

 ![Pic or it didn't happen](blender-psx.jpg)

-# Blender PSX Level export
+# Blender 3dcam PSX engine Level exporter

+This Blender plugin is to be used in conjunction with the [3dcam PSX engine](https://github.com/ABelliqueux/3dcam-headers).
-Blender <= 2.79b plugin to export gouraud shaded, UV textured PSX meshes in a scene to a C file.
+It allows exporting a gouraud shaded, UV textured Blender scene to a format compatible with the aforementionned engine.

 ![3d scene](gif/3d.gif)
 ![pre-rendered BGs](gif/precalc.gif)